From the outset the vision has been to produce wines of great quality and integrity amidst a location of beauty and welcome

-Since the first vintage more than 20 years ago, TarraWarra Estate has established itself as one of Australia's great wine estates, with TarraWarra Estate Chardonnay and Pinot Noir consistently receiving widespread acclaim and many prestigious Australian and international awards.
+Since the first vintage more than 20 years ago, Tarrawarra have established themselves as one of Australia's great wine estates.
+TarraWarra Chardonnay and Pinot Noir have consistently received widespread acclaim and many prestigious Australian and international awards.

 TarraWarra Estate is a must-see destination where visitors are invited to reward their senses with the inspired combination of fine wines, delicious food and wonderful Australian art in a magnificent setting.

 These wines are of great character and depth, reflecting the outstanding quality of the 100% estate grown fruit from the unique microclimate of the site chosen specifically for these varieties.

 TarraWarra have carved out a reputation as one of the Yarra's leading lights with an intensity and concentration rarely seen in that region.
 "In the hands of winemaker Clare Halloran, the style of TarraWarra wines has become more elegant and refined" -Peter Bourne, Gourmet Traveller